• OPEN AN ACCOUNT

 Subsidiaries

-1. Sundaram Auto Components Limited (SACL), Chennai
+2. Sundaram Auto Components Limited (SACL), Chennai

-2. TVS Housing Limited, Chennai
+3. TVS Housing Limited, Chennai

-3. TVS Motor Services Limited, Chennai
+4. TVS Motor Services Limited, Chennai

-5. Intellicar Telematics Private Limited, Bengaluru (Intellicar)
+5. Intellicar Telematics Private Limited, Bengaluru (Intellicar) [upto 24.05.2022]

-6. TVS Electric Mobility Ltd, Chennai (From 13.12.2021)
+6. TVS Electric Mobility Ltd, Chennai

-7. TVS Motor Company (Europe) B.V., Amsterdam
+7. PT TVS Motor Company Indonesia, Jakarta.

 8. TVS Motor (Singapore) Pte.
 Limited, Singapore (TVSM Singapore)

-9. PT TVS Motor Company Indonesia, Jakarta.
+9. TVS Motor Company (Europe) B.V., Amsterdam

-Subsidiaries of TVSCS
+Subsidiaries of TVS CS

-10. Harita ARC Private Limited, Chennai
+15. Harita ARC Private Limited, Chennai

-11. TVS Housing Finance Private Limited, Chennai
+16. TVS Housing Finance Private Limited, Chennai 17.
+Harita Two-wheeler Mall Private Limited, Chennai

 Subsidiaries of TVSM Singapore

-13. The GO Corporation, Switzerland (GO AG), (From 16.09.2021)
+18. The GO Corporation, Switzerland (GO AG)

-14. Swiss E-Mobility Group (Holding) AG, Switzerland (SEMG) (From 27.01.2022)
+19. Swiss E-Mobility Group (Holding) AG, Switzerland (SEMG) 20.
+The Norton Motorcycle Co Limited, UK

-16. TVS Digital Pte Ltd, Singapore (From 20.05.2021)
+21. TVS Digital Pte Ltd, Singapore 22.
+EBCO Limited, UK

-Subsidiaries of GO AG (From 16.09.2021)
+Subsidiaries of GO AG

-17. EGO Movement Stuttgart, GmbH, Germany
+24. EGO Movement, Stuttgart GmbH, Germany

-Subsidiaries of SEMG (From 27.01.2022)
+Subsidiaries of SEMG

-Subsidiary of Intellicar (From 10.11.2021):
+Subsidiary of Intellicar

 Associates